128technology/docs/docs/config_adding_interfaces_to_ha_team.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-One limitation of the non-forwarding interfaces is that the user is only allowed to configure one non-forwarding `fabric` interface in the 128T configuration.
+One limitation of the non-forwarding interfaces is that the user is only allowed to configure one non-forwarding `fabric` interface in the SSR configuration.
 Therefore only one interface will exist in the teamed interface in Linux.
 In order to add a second interface the administrator is going to have to manually tweak some ifcfg scripts.
 First, navigate to the directory that contains all the ifcfg scripts:

 ```
 [root@t106-dut3 ~]# cd /etc/sysconfig/network-scripts/